AlanRoyMiller/pixelAIze/README.md

 6. Upload image to pixelate all faces

-7. You can now Download
+7. You can now Download the pixelate image

-8. Save the encryption Key if you want depixelate that same image.
+8. You can save the encryption Key if you want depixelate that same image.
+(Optional)

 ## Depixelate an image: